BCDA-APS/bluesky_training/docs/source/instrument/_test_bluesky_at_aps.md

-# Test that Bluesky Works
+# Test that Bluesky Works at APS

 Beam lines of the Advanced Photon Source have access to EPICS PVs that tell the storage ring current and other real-time information from the